-An abdominoplasty, more commonly referred to as a tummy tuck, is a popular cosmetic procedure for those who simply can’t get rid of the sagging skin and unwanted tissue around their abdomen despite a healthy diet and routine exercise.
-This excess tissue can be the result of rapid weight loss, aging, or repeated pregnancies.
+An abdominoplasty, more commonly referred to as a tummy tuck, is a popular cosmetic procedure for those who simply can’t get rid of the sagging skin, excess fat, stretch marks, and unwanted tissue around their abdomen despite a healthy diet and routine exercise.
+This same excess skin and fat tissue can be the result of rapid weight loss, aging, or repeated pregnancies.
 The good news is that there are several types of abdominoplasty procedures that a patient can choose according to his or her needs.
 A good candidate is someone who is healthy, within 10 to 15 pounds of stable weight, and finished bearing children.

 This surgery requires an incision from the point of one hip to the other at the bikini line.
 There’s also an incision made around the navel, which will be repositioned.
 When the long incision is made, the skin of the abdomen is lifted off the abdominal wall.
 This reveals the muscles of the abdomen.
 The navel is released to allow the skin to easily be stretched but remains in its old position.
 The muscles in the wall of the abdomen are then tightened with a running suture, acting as an internal corset, revealing a slimmer contour.
 The excess of skin and fat is then pulled down and trimmed away.
 Then the navel is repositioned for a natural look.

 During your consultation, based on your preferences and wishes, your physician may determine that an extended tummy tuck is the best procedure for you.
 An extended back tummy tuck procedure is performed like a standard tummy tuck, however, the incision which is normally hip bone to hip bone, now extends around the hips to the back.
 This longer incision improves not only the upper and lower abdomen but also improves the waistline by addressing extra skin along the love handle area.